wickwirew/PureSQL/README.md

 Queries.swift
 ```

+> [!TIP]
-> 💡 Tip: Follow the SQL standard and use singular table names.
+> Follow the SQL standard and use singular table names.
+This will stop table structs from being named plural

 #### Generating the Database
 Once you have your first migration in and the project setup you can now generate the database.
 In the same directory where `init` was run, you run the `gen` command.